inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 )
 ```

-Our full `views.py` file now looks like this:
+The `views.py` file now looks like this:

 ```python
 from flask import Blueprint